 Interactive opportunities abound, to follow the footsteps of John Singleton Mosby, to march in formation at Pamplin Park, to firing a cannon, wielding a saber, treating the wounded, to snacking on hardtack.

-Events will continue statewide through 2014, the anniversary year of Lee’s surrender at Appomattox.
-Virginia will welcome groups from around the world to interact, listen, learn and experience their American story.
+Virginia welcomes groups from around the world to interact, listen, learn and experience their American story.